ahmed-hadaka/Library_System/README.md

 # Library_System
 cpp-console-project
-Library System Project in C++ using structs - simple console application.
-In this program.The main user for the system is an admin who might add a book, user or perform some relevant operation.
+Library System Project in C++ using with oop, simple console application.
+In this program, There are two users the Admin and the actual useer. the admin who is able to add a book, the user who interact with the minu options

 # Features
 - Adding a book